 The AMOC intensity is computed using a modified version of Climate Variability Diagnostic Package (Phillips et al., 2014; Danabasoglu et al., 2012).
-Rather than using principal component analysis to define the AMOC (Danabasoglu et al., 2012),

-100 the maximum overturning streamfunction at 30°N is used (Zhao et al., 2022).
-Patterns of surface climate association with AMOC variations were computed via linear regression with the AMOC time seriestimeseries; precipitation regressions have been encoded to complement the existing surface temperature patterns (Zhao et al., 2022).
+Rather than using principal component analysis to define the AMOC (Danabasoglu et al., 2012), the maximum overturning streamfunction at 30°N is used (Zhao et al., 2022).
+Patterns of surface climate association with AMOC variations were computed via linear regression with the AMOC timeseries; precipitation regressions have been encoded to complement the existing surface temperature patterns (Zhao et al., 2022).

-The maximum AMOC strength is defined as the maximum of the annual mean meridional mass overturning streamfunction below 500 m at 30° N (and additionally at 50° N), and the streamfuction is computed as zonal average.
-The simulated maximum
+The maximum AMOC strength is defined as the maximum of the annual mean meridional mass overturning streamfunction below 500 m at $30^{\circ}$ N (and additionally at $50^{\circ}$ N).
+The simulated maximum AMOC strength at these two latitudes from individual models are used for the comparisons of the changes in the maximum AMOC between the interglacials and preindustrial.

-- 105 AMOC strength at these two latitudes from individual models are used for the comparisons of the changes in the maximum AMOC between the interglacials and pre-industrial preindustrial.
-The maximum AMOC usually occurs between 30°N to 40°N, yet the RAPID-MOCHA mooring array locates at 26°N, hence the 30°N is chosen.
+95 The maximum AMOC usually occurs between 30°N to 40°N, yet the RAPID-MOCHA mooring array locates at 26°N, hence the 30°N is chosen.
 The choice of 50°N is due to the location of the OSNAP section (53-60°N).
-The data from the two arrays can provide us with estimations of the present-day AMOC strength for reference(Rayner et al., 2011; Lozier et al., 2019) for reference (the observation period of RAPID mooring array - 110 started in 2004, and the OSNAP started in 2014).
+The data from the two arrays can provide us with estimations of the present-day AMOC strength (Rayner et al., 2011; Lozier et al., 2019) for reference (the observation period of RAPID mooring array started in 2004, and the OSNAP started in 2014).
 If the latitudes of, say, 35°N or 55°N had been selected instead, the impacts on the results are subtle (Brierley et al., 2020) and would not effect the conclusions presented here.